 “We’re designed to be hunters and we’re in a society of shopping.
 There’s nothing to kill anymore, there’s nothing to fight, nothing to overcome, nothing to explore.
 In that societal emasculation this everyman is created.”

-The blank slate that many strive for in our society, that aims to treat everyone the same and demand unconditional equality at the expense of an effective methodology is flawed.
-A methodology that has been passed down through the sands of time as a proven recipe for success through the most extreme tests.
-Masculinity still has a very prominent role to play in a world of unknowns and where dangers still lurk.
-The subjugation of masculinity from external sources is reckless and typically comes from those who lack it or fail to understand it.
-True masculinity is not a threat for legitimate social progress and the genuine pursuit of a fair and equal society and I encourage any of those reading, who feel naturally inclined to reconnect to their masculinity to do so, and embrace the unrivalled benefits of harnessing your inner beast.
+The arbitrary configuration of egalitarianism, that aims to treat everyone the same and demand unconditional equality at the expense of reality is flawed.
+Egalitarianism looks at masculinity as the serpent that needs its head removed, all the while, as it takes shelter from its tail without grasping the irony.
+Masculinity has a very prominent role to play in a reality of unknowns and ever-present dangers.
+The subjugation of masculinity from external sources is reckless and typically comes from those who fail to understand it.
+Masculinity and its endorsement is not a threat to legitimate social progress and the genuine pursuit of a fair, safe and functioning society.
+And I encourage any of those reading, who feel naturally inclined to reconnect to their masculinity to do so and embrace the unrivalled benefits of harnessing your inner beast.